HenrikSamuelsson/getting-started-with-renode/README.md

 > A video walkthrough on loading a sample platform - Silicon Lab's EFM32MG running a Zephyr shell application, displaying the list of peripherals, and logging capabilities.

+EFR32MG is a SoC from the company Silicon Lab's and Zephyr is a RTOS for embedded systems.

 Three console windows are shown on a computer screen at the start of the video:

 1. Terminal - root@runner...